anderson-aristotle/jquery-dom/README.md

 some built-in methods that make using the DOM easier.
 Remember!
 The DOM **is not** the source code.

-## jQuery

--   The "query" in jQuery comes from SQL.
--   We can retrieve and put data into the DOM using jQuery.
--   jQuery uses selectors (css selectors, remember?)

 ## Demo: Diagram the DOM

 Demo translating a wireframe into a tree diagram.